simonmeggle/simonmeggle.github.io/_posts/en/2014-09-14-website-delivery-with-cloudfront.md

 ### Retrieving logs

 Let's start by activating logs creation on our *Cloudfront* distribution.
 In the AWS Management Console, select the *Amazon S3* service and create a "statistics" bucket which will store logs waiting to be retrieved.
-Then, in *Cloudfront*, select the distribution that provides our website, then `Distribution `settings`, `Edit`, and select the `statistics` bucket in the field `Bucket for Logs`.
+Then, in *Cloudfront*, select the distribution that provides our website, then `Distribution` settings, `Edit`, and select the `statistics` bucket in the field `Bucket for Logs`.

 We create locally a folder that will retrieve these logs, then we can then retrieve the logs and then delete the bucket using `s3cmd`: